-We are pulling ourselves up by our own bootstraps as a family.
+We are pulling ourselves up by our bootstraps as a family.
 A young African-American woman, I am the oldest of 4 children born to a single mother.
-I focus much more on the merits of learning responsibility while still young, growing up as an assistant mother as well as a child, than I do on any lost innocence.
+I focus much more on the merits of learning responsibility while still young, growing up as an assistant mother as well as a child than I do on any lost innocence.
 Born and raised in Cincinnati, I earned my BSN in 2004 from XXXX University.
-More recently, in order to more fully prepare myself for your program, I went back to school and successfully completed several graduate level courses in my field.
-I now feel strongly that I am at my optimal level of maturity and an enormous amount of drive to do successfully as a full time graduate student bound for the MSN at XXXX.
+More recently, to more fully prepare me for your program, I went back to school and completed several graduate-level courses in my field.
+I now feel strongly that I am at my optimal level of maturity and an enormous amount of drive to do successfully as a full-time graduate student bound for the MSN at XXXX.

-For the short term, I plan to continue to loyally serve in my present position as a Link Nurse for my unit as serve on our educational committee.
-I am working actively as well on improving my Spanish, especially oral communication, since I see as critically important in many urban health care settings.
+For the short term, I plan to continue to loyally serve in my present position as a Link Nurse for my unit and serve on our educational committee.
+I am working actively as well on improving my Spanish, especially oral communication since I see it as critically important in many urban health care settings.
 I also place a high priority on volunteer work and I have invested long hours at several shelters for victims of domestic violence.
-I was also very involved at getting people registered to vote.
-These experiences have served to underscore my conviction that meeting our patients’ needs can often involve such basis things shelter, clothing, food, as well as family dynamics and health issues.
-In the low income areas where I work, we are seeing increases of non-compliance and high levels of repeat admissions.
+I was also very involved in getting people registered to vote.
+These experiences have served to underscore my conviction that meeting our patients’ needs can often involve such basic things as shelter, clothing, food, as well as family dynamics and health issues.
+In the low-income areas where I work, we are seeing increases in non-compliance and high levels of repeat admissions.
 Many of these patients do not have insurance and tend, therefore, to stop taking their medication.
 They just come through the Emergency Room door.
-My deep and abiding chagrin at this inefficiency and human toll has motivated me to want to advance as a nursing professional and stay very much engaged with fixing a largely broken system.
+My deep and abiding chagrin at this inefficiency and the human toll has motivated me to want to advance as a nursing professional and stay very much engaged with fixing a largely broken system.

-I have worked as a Public Health Nurse with the Bureau for Children with Medical Handicaps’ Program, providing home visits with at risk families.
+I have worked as a Public Health Nurse with the Bureau for Children with Medical Handicaps Program, providing home visits to at-risk families.
 I provided early identifications and recommendations for children with potentially handicapping conditions.
-I saw myself as the child’s advocate and found enormous satisfaction coordinating their services.
-My special qualities include integrity, compassion and dedication to the field of nursing and patient care.
-The greatest contribution that I might be able to make to society would be to serve as an advocate or voice for minority at risk-youth by using my influence and education as a nurse to help make their lives a little less dangerous.
-I want to help other women and would like to someday start my own non-profit organization that caters to underserved women that have been abused by their mate.
+I saw myself as the child’s advocate and found enormous satisfaction in coordinating their services.
+My special qualities include integrity, compassion, and dedication to the field of nursing and patient care.
+The greatest contribution that I might be able to make to society would be to serve as an advocate or voice for the minority at risk-youth by using my influence and education as a nurse to help make their lives a little less dangerous.
+I want to help other women and would like to someday start my non-profit organization that caters to underserved women that have been abused by their mates.
 I would also like to be engaged at some point in research concerning the needs of teen mothers in our inner cities.